Skip to main content

 A Response to Community Need

-If you represent, or know of an organization primarily in the Phillips or adjacent neighborhoods of south Minneapolis that meets the following criteria and might benefit from access to the ASI Community Fund support, we encourage you to apply or share this information.
+If you represent, or know of, an organization in the Phillips West, East Phillips, Phillips Midtown, or Ventura Village neighborhoods that meets the following criteria and might benefit from access to the ASI Community Fund support, we encourage you to apply or share this information.

 • Gift amounts will generally range from $500 to $3,000.

-• Applicants are only eligible for funding once in a calendar year.
+• Applicants are eligible for funding only once per calendar year.

 Focus Areas